 He warned them of what would come, but they had set their eyes on a different future, one with Him as their King.
 In fact, one mom with high hopes for her boys asked Jesus if He would allow them to sit, one at the right hand and the other at the left hand when He came into His kingdom (Matthew 20:21-22).
 A good mom makes plans for her children, right?
 Every year when Good Friday approaches I wonder what held their thoughts as they watched their Friend hang from a cross; with His death their hopes, desires and expectations would also die.
 When Jesus warned them of His death, He had also informed them of what Sunday would bring; had they forgotten?

 I don’t know what situation or circumstance you are in the midst of that feels like a Silent Saturday—but God does.
-I encourage you to latch on to the promises God has given because Jesus walked through Friday, worked on Saturday and lived again on Sunday.
+As you allow God to change your identity—one letter at a time—grasp the rope of Hope and latch on to the promises God has given.
+A lot can happen in three days – Jesus walked through Friday, worked on Saturday and lived again on Sunday.